*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 These bulbs come with a one-year warranty.

 Before we get to our pick for the best LED headlights, let’s go over a few strong contenders.
 First are the Beamtech 9005 bulbs.
-They are not the brightest bulbs on our list, but we feel they are ideal for people who have smaller vehicles.
+They are not the brightest bulbs on our list, but I feel they are ideal for people who have smaller vehicles.

 The SNGL Super Bright LED headlights can easily take the top spot when it comes to lumen output.
 They boast an astonishing 12,400 lumens.
-We also like the adjustable beam focus and that the Lumileds used are customized specifically for SNGL.
+I also like the adjustable beam focus and that the Lumileds used are customized specifically for SNGL.
 The icing on the cake has to be the massive 50,000 hours of life, solidified by the bulb’s design.

-A lot of the decision about what light to choose will be based on the bulbs compatibility with your car’s socket.
+A lot of the decisions about what headlight to choose will be based on the bulb’s compatibility with your car’s socket.
 Be sure to check for a bulb that has the right blend of light, adjustability, price, and compatibility.